Kitaev-Ising-$J_1$-$J_2$ model: a density matrix renormalization group study: Numerical results

 The KSL state exists within a narrow range of parameters near the Kitaev points $\varphi=\{0,\pi,2\pi\}$.
 This result is expected, as a similar phase structure is typical in spin models with Kitaev interactions, such as the Kitaev-Heisenberg model~\cite{Reuther2011,Schaffer2012}, the $K_1$-$K_2$ model~\cite{Rousochatzakis2015}, and the Kitaev-Heisenberg-Gamma model (or J-K-$\Gamma$ model)~\cite{Chaloupka2013,Rau2014}.

 As shown in Fig.~\ref{fig:ss_factor}, two distinct spin liquid phases emerge near the Kitaev points, depending on the sign of the Kitaev interaction coupling constant $K=\cos{\varphi}$.
 For $K>0$, the system enters the ferromagnetic Kitaev spin liquid (FM KSL) phase (see Fig.~\ref{fig:ss_factor}a), characterized by a soft peak at the $\Gamma$-point.
 Conversely, for $K<0$, the system realizes the antiferromagnetic Kitaev spin liquid (AFM KSL) phase (see Fig.~\ref{fig:ss_factor}b), where the spin-structure factor exhibits broad maxima around the K-points of the first Brillouin zone (BZ), analogous to the FM KSL phase.
 In both regimes, the KSL phase is marked by delocalized Bragg peaks in the spin-spin correlations (see Fig.~\ref{fig:ss_factor}(a-b)), which may indicate strong quantum entanglement (see Sec.~\ref{sec:dis}).
 Throughout this work, we refer to both phases as KSL, as they share the same fundamental properties.
+Notably, as a quantum spin liquid (QSL) phase, KSL exhibits only short-range order.
+As shown in Fig.~\ref{fig:ss_corr}, the spin-spin correlation function remains nonzero only for nearest neighbors~\cite{Baskaran2007}.